mayouni/stzlib/libraries/stzlib/doc/articles/stzstringart.md

 ## The Power of Visual Appeal

-The Softanza library offers a wide array of string art designs, ranging from simple shapes to complex scenes.
+Softanza library offers a wide array of string art designs, ranging from simple shapes to complex scenes.
 These include:

 1. Collectibles (coins, stars, hearts)
 2. Environmental elements (trees, clouds)